FGritli/AlgorithmsToRemember/README.md

           "Algorithm is a word used by programmers when they don't want to explain what they did!"

-Proof is a method of establishing truth, the precise meaning depends heavily on the field of study, hence it differs from one system to another.
+Proof is a <b>method of establishing truth, the precise</> meaning depends heavily on the field of study, hence it differs from one system to another.
 In computer science algorithm is a number of steps or a process put to achieve a specific and precise result.

 There are numbers of steps used to produce a functional and efficient algorithms ・Model the problem: understand exactly why it is needed to solve the problem and what effect it will have on the program.